Intro: NodeMcu ESP8266 DevKit | Getting Started & Programming | Tutorial & Project

 - Enter the URL of the Board Package into the Additional Board Manager URLs field.
 We can add multiple URLs by separating them with commas.

-- Open Boards Manager from Tools menu of Arduino IDE.
+- Open the Boards Manager from Tools menu of Arduino IDE.

-- Find the esp8266 platform.
-Select the proper version from drop-down box and click on the Install button.
+- Find the “esp8266” platform and click on the Install button.

 - Select the proper Board from the Tools menu of Arduino IDE.